infinispan/protostream/README.md

 Requirements
 ------------

-Target platform is Java 8.
+Target runtime platform is Java 8.

 Requires Java 11 or newer to build.